 Children using Accelerated Reader choose their own books to read, rather than having one assigned to them.
 This makes reading a much more enjoyable experience as they can choose books that are interesting to them.
 Teachers and librarians help your child choose books at an appropriate readability level that are challenging without being frustrating, ensuring that your child can pass the quiz and experience success.

 If your child does not do well on the quiz, the teacher or librarian may help your child: Choose another book that is more appropriate.
 Ask more probing questions as your child reads and before your child takes a quiz.
-Pair your child with another student, or even have the book read to your child.

 The three things I gathered are: it’s all about the quiz, it’s not really about book choice if it has to be from a specific list, and reading success means passing a quiz.
 A few other things I found were that the books are restricted to commercially popular or some kind of other booklist.
-That makes it difficult for smaller publishing companies to get their books out there, and think of all the good ones that are missed!
-I also read that kids go for the ones with the larger point values, because books with a lower point value are passed on because they are not with it.
+That makes it difficult for smaller publishing companies to get their books out there.
+Think of all the good ones that are missed!
+I also read that kids go for the ones with the larger point values, because books with a lower point value are passed on because they are not worth it.
 I wonder if the content is considered when choosing those larger point valued books?
 Aren’t we always hearing about funding issues?
-I’ve heard the AR program is not cheap.
+I’ve also heard the AR program is not cheap.

 How about not turning reading into a chore, or use some kind of bribery to get kids reading?
 This is the most inauthentic way to promote lifelong readers.
 If I was limited to what I could read to pass a computerized quiz, I would never choose to pick up a book and read on my own!
 What are they thinking?